debridge-finance/debridge-launcher/README.md

-This repo allows to setup the oracles for few chains quickly with the same credentials.
-In order to set up a node on the DeBridge network, we need to:
+[deBridge](https://debridge.finance/) — cross-chain interoperability and liquidity transfer protocol that allows the truly decentralized transfer of assets between various blockchains. deBridge protocol is an infrastructure platform and a hooking service which aims to become a standard for:
+- cross-chain composability of smart contracts
+- cross-chain swaps
+- bridging of any arbitrary asset
+- interoperability and bridging of NFTs

+More information about the project can be also found in the [documentation portal](https://docs.debridge.finance/)

+deBridge launcher is a software that is run by deBridge validators who were elected by the protocol governance and perform validation of all cross-chain transactions passed through the protocol. to set up a validation node, the following steps should be performed:

-# 1) Install prerequisite packages on your VM:
+## 1) Install prerequisite packages on your server:

   1. docker
     - https://docs.docker.com/engine/install/ubuntu/